 Practically anything can be considered a light painting photography tool and used to create a photograph, the following list are just some of the more common tools.
 Please search the blog and tutorial pages for other tools that may not be listed here and for creative uses for the ones that are listed below.

 Cable releases, also know as a shutter release or intervalometer, come in varying degrees of complexity and are a great addition to a light painting photographers arsenal.
 Some cable releases are a simple push button trigger and some are computer controlled.
 The more complex the more expensive they get, prices vary from $20.00 up into the hundreds of dollars.
 Higher end cable releases such as the Canon TC-80N3 allow for unlimited combinations of delay and exposure times.
 A cable release is not a necessity for light painting photography but they are a great accessory.
-Click here to find the cable release you need.

 Digital Light Wand